Prashant047/exercise-sql-parser/README.md

 A simple exercise SQL Parser.
-Basic SQL parsing and AST generation
+Basic SQL SELECT parsing and AST generation

 Following is an example SQL with the generated AST